mckinsey/vizro/vizro-core/docs/pages/explanation/why_vizro.md

 - where development teams already contain designers and JavaScript (or equivalent) engineers with bandwidth to build bespoke applications (though Vizro can sometimes still be used effectively to rapidly prototype potential solutions)

-- where Python developers are already comfortable leveraging other Python packages without the desire to use a high-level framework, or do not require inbuilt visual design, application architecture or coding standards, and/or the ability to scale easily across multiple implementations or users
+- where Python developers are already very comfortable leveraging other Python packages